-The stock blade that comes with your saw is designed for coarse work, such as cutting 2x4 framing lumber to length.
+The stock blade that comes with your saw is designed for coarse work, such as cutting 2×4 framing lumber to length.
 This is a cut that will live behind drywall, siding, etc., and no one will ever see it, so it can be rather ragged and splinter-y.

 Always Support the Cut on Motor Side

 The direct drive (or “sidewinder” as it’s also known) positions the motor on the left side of the blade.
 So, you’ll want to support the wood on the motor side as well.
 This allows the off cut to fall away freely, getting out of the path of the blade as soon as possible.
 If you need to cut the opposite end, either flip the board or just turn around and approach the wood from the other side

 In fact, you don’t want to support the wood on both sides, even if it’s possible to do so!
 This can cause the wood to bind around the blade, pinching it and perhaps making the saw kickback.
 This is unsafe, scary, and ruins the cut.

 When taking on a significant project, like cutting a large piece of plywood, it’s important to have the right tools and techniques in place.
 By using sawhorses on both sides and adding sacrificial 2 x 4s to span the gap, you can make a precise cut without compromising the stability of the object.
 With this approach, you can achieve your goals with confidence and precision.